42nd Infantry Division Murska: 6 April

 LI Infantry Corps seized the intact bridge over the Mura at Gornja Radgona on the German border.
 About 05:20, the border troops in the Prekmurje region north of the Mura, forward of Detachment Ormozki, were attacked by German troops advancing across the border, and began withdrawing south across the Mura into the Međimurje region.
 An hour later, German units also crossed the Hungarian border and attacked border troops at Dolnja Lendava north of the Mura.

 A bicycle-mounted detachment of Generalmajor Benignus Dippold's 183rd Infantry Division captured Murska Sobota in the Prekmurje region without encountering resistance.
 The Germans also cleared most of the rest of the Prekmurje region during the day.
 The German Luftwaffe bombed and strafed Yugoslav positions and troops on the march.
 By the afternoon, German troops had captured Dolnja Lendava, and by the evening it had become clear to the Germans that the Yugoslavs would not be resisting stubbornly at the border.
 XXXXVI Motorised Corps was then ordered to begin seizing bridges over the Mura.
-In the sector of the 42nd ID, these bridges were at Mursko Središće, which is south of Murska Sobota, and at Letinja further west.
+In the sector of the 42nd ID, these bridges were at Mursko Središće, which is south of Murska Sobota, and at Letenye further west.
 On the 42nd ID's right flank, German troops were also tasked to capture a bridge over the Drava at Zákány in the 27th ID sector.
 These local attacks were sufficient to inflame dissent within the largely Croat 4th Army, many of whom refused to resist Germans they considered their liberators from Serbian oppression during the interwar period.
 In the afternoon, German Junkers Ju 87 Stuka dive bombers of Sturzkampfgeschwader 77 escorted by Messerschmitt Bf 109E fighters caught the air reconnaissance assets of the 4th Army on the ground at Velika Gorica, destroying most of them.